 Proceedings and Presentations

 Accepted papers will be published by ACM in the refereed conference proceedings.
 Authors of accepted papers may choose to publish complete papers or extended abstracts of their research in the conference proceedings.
-All completed research papers that are to be published in their entirety in the conference proceedings will be considered for the Magid Igbaria Outstanding Conference Paper of the Year Award.
+Authorship may not be changed after the paper was accepted.
+All completed research papers to be published in the conference proceedings will be considered for the Magid Igbaria Outstanding Conference Paper of the Year Award.
 The Magid Igbaria Outstanding Conference Paper and other exemplar papers will be invited for publication in the DATA BASE for Advances in Information Systems—the quarterly journal publication of ACM SIGMIS.